raystack/raccoon/docs/docs/quickstart.md

+import Tabs from '@theme/Tabs' import TabItem from '@theme/TabItem' import CodeBlock from '@theme/CodeBlock'

 # Quickstart

 This document will guide you on how to get Raccoon along with Kafka setup running locally.
 This document assumes that you have installed Docker and Kafka with `host.docker.internal` [advertised](https://www.confluent.io/blog/kafka-listeners-explained/) on your machine.